jeffmc6767/Stardance-safe/README.md

 ⸻

-Arduino Settings

-Board:
+4. Open the Code

+Open the .ino file included in this repository.

+⸻

+5. Select Your Board

+Choose:

 ESP32 Dev Module

-Upload Speed:

-115200

 ⸻

+6. Select Your Port

+Choose the serial port for your ESP32.

+⸻

+7. Upload

+Click Upload.

+If the upload fails, disconnect the servo power and try again.

+⸻

+8. Power the Servo

+After the upload finishes:

+* Connect the external 5V power supply.
+* Make sure the external GND is connected to ESP32 GND.

+⸻

-RFID Card
+9. Scan Your RFID Card

-Replace the UID in the code with your own RFID card if needed.
+Edit the code and replace the UID with your own RFID card if needed.

 Current UID: